A very useful function in Apicbase is the possibility to work with sub-recipes and semi-finished products. This article explains the possibilities.

-- When creating the recipe for mayonnaise, under portioning, you can check the box "This is a semi-finished product".
+- When creating the recipe for mayonnaise, under General, you can select product type "Semi-finished".
 Doing this allows Apicbase to use this recipe as a sub-recipe in other recipes.

 - Now, when you want to create a recipe in which you need mayonnaise for the preparation (like egg salad in this example), you can simply add your mayonnaise recipe as an ingredient.
 This way you do not have to enter all the ingredients for mayonnaise again in the egg salad recipe.
 Apicbase will show you the difference between ingredients and sub-recipes by putting an [I] or an [R] in front of the item.

 You can make sub-recipes stockable.
 To read more on making recipes stockable, read this article.